organized classroom shelves

 Yes, flexible seating can be adapted for all age groups.
 For younger students, it might involve different rug areas or low tables.
 For older students, it could include standing desks, varied chair heights, or collaborative pods, always with an emphasis on choice and support for learning.

-How can I ensure my classroom organization supports students with special needs?
+How can I ensure my classroom organisation supports students with special needs?

 Use clear visual cues, consistent routines, and designated quiet spaces.
 Ensure materials are easily accessible and labeled clearly, perhaps with pictures.
 Flexible seating can also accommodate sensory needs.
 Consistent, predictable systems are often highly beneficial.